 | lastName | Family name |

-If your IdP admin recently renamed any of these attributes, restore the original names or update the OpenAI-side mapping accordingly (requires an OpenAI support ticket for non-self-serve fields).
+If the IdP admin recently renamed any of these, restore the original names or update the OpenAI-side mapping to match.
+Some non-self-serve mappings still require an OpenAI support ticket.

 Step 4: Test with SAML-tracer

-Open SAML-tracer in a fresh browser window, sign in.
+Open SAML-tracer in a fresh window and sign in.
 Inspect the captured response:

-1. <Signature> block present and validates against the uploaded cert
+1. <Signature> present and validates against the uploaded cert

 Step 5: For SCIM issues, force a re-sync